Plant-based diet to increase memory

 - Foods rich in Vitamin B: Vitamin B is considered the most important vitamin for mental health.
 Within the group of vitamin B, there are some vitamins particularly interesting for conservation and maintenance of memory: Vitamin B1 (Thiamin), Vitamin B3 (Niacin), Vitamin B6 (Pyridoxine), Vitamin B9 (Folic acid) and Vitamin B12 (Cobalamin).

-Among these foods we could mention, for example, the tomatoes or the carrots, very rich in lycopene; garlic, the onions, the apples, the cabbages, the pears, or the spinach that contain much quercetin; peppers, oranges, lemons, grapefruits, etc., with high amounts of vitamin C; the pumpkins or borage that contain high amounts of carotenoids, etc. (See more antioxidant food)
+Other plant-food is very rich in flavonoids with antioxidant properties.
+Among these foods we could mention, for example, tomatoes or carrots, very rich in lycopene; garlic, onions, apples, cabbages, pears, or spinach that contain much quercetin; peppers, oranges, lemons, grapefruits, etc., with high amounts of vitamin C; pumpkins or borage that contain high amounts of carotenoids, etc.

-More information the natural treatment of the problems of memory in the listing above.
+More information on the natural treatment of the problems of memory.

 Other interesting articles